 The East of England is a region within the United Kingdom.
-It has a population of over 6 million and includes a number of notable counties – Essex, Hertfordshire, Norfolk, and Suffolk, to name but a few.
+It has a population of over six million and includes a number of notable counties – Essex, Hertfordshire, Norfolk and Suffolk, to name but a few.

-You should know that the franchising industry in this region is growing from year-to-year, and was recently valued at over £2,000,000,000.
-So why not buy into an East England franchise today?
+The franchising industry in this region is growing from year-to-year and was recently valued at over £2,000,000,000.
+So why not buy into an East of England franchise today?

-A franchise is, in effect, a license granted to a business person called a ‘franchisee’, by an established company – a ‘franchisor’.
-While they hold a license, the franchisee is able to use the franchisor’s intellectual property, branding, and business model.
-They’re also entitled to promote, and then sell the franchisor’s services.
+A franchise is, in effect, a licence granted to a business person called a ‘franchisee’ by an established company – a ‘franchisor’.
+While they hold a licence, the franchisee is able to use the franchisor’s intellectual property, branding and business model.
+They’re also entitled to promote and then sell the franchisor’s services.

-This mutually-beneficial deal enables the franchisee to quickly grow their own business with the full, on-going support of the franchisor.
-While the franchisor receives an initial lump sum from the franchisee, as well as on-going payments.
-These agreements usually last for between five and ten years at a time.
+This mutually-beneficial deal enables the franchisee to quickly grow their own business with the full, ongoing support of the franchisor.
+While the franchisor receives an initial lump sum from the franchisee as well as ongoing payments.
+These agreements usually last for between five and 10 years at a time.
 But they can be renewed.

 If you were to invest in an East of England franchise, you’d be asked to set up in a ‘territory’.
 Simply put, this is a geographically-defined area ripe with business opportunities.
-You’d then be tasked with expanding your operation while upholding the standards of your parent company.
+You would then be tasked with expanding your operations while upholding the standards of your parent company.

-When you join an East England franchise network, you’ll immediately take on the Trade Name of your parent company.
-You’ll be able to display it above your door, as well as use it on your website and official business social media accounts.
-This’ll give you a significant advantage over independent organisation owners.
+When you join an East of England franchise network, you’ll immediately take on the trade name of your parent company.
+You’ll be able to display it above your door as well as use it on your website and official business social media accounts.
+This will give you a significant advantage over independent organisation owners.
 While they’ll have to build their reputation up over many years, you’ll get a ready-made one.
 It could be argued that this is the main reason that 90% of franchises succeed, while 85% of new unsupported startups fail.

-It must also be remembered that a prospective franchisee doesn’t necessarily need previous experience in business management to apply for one of the East England franchise opportunities.
-This is because franchisors are able to provide comprehensive training that covers every single aspect of its operation.
+It must also be remembered that a prospective franchisee doesn’t necessarily need previous experience in business management to apply for one of the East of England franchise opportunities.
+This is because franchisors are able to provide comprehensive training that covers every single aspect of its operations.

 Even though you’ll be a franchisee, you’ll still be in business for yourself.
-This means you’ll act as your own boss, and be responsible for your operation as a whole.
-You’ll be expected to recruit and train your own staff, provide excellent customer service, as well as attract and retain new clients, and so on.
+This means you’ll act as your own boss and be responsible for your operations as a whole.
+You’ll be expected to recruit and train your own staff, provide excellent customer service as well as attract and retain new clients and so on.

 Whether you perform services personally will depend on the particular East of England franchise you pick.
 Certain types of businesses will require you to have a more hands-on role, like a courier franchise for instance.
 In this specific scenario, you wouldn’t employ additional staff, at least not to start with, and you’d complete deliveries regularly in your assigned territory.
 On the other hand, if you were to buy into a foreign language tutoring franchise, you likely wouldn’t need to teach students yourself.
 You’d be able to delegate the services to properly qualified language tutors.

-What should you take away from this?
-Before you take a business opportunity in the East of England, you must ensure that you fully understand what’ll be required of you on a daily basis.
+What should you take away from all this?
+Before you take a business opportunity in the East of England, you must ensure that you fully understand what will be required of you on a daily basis.

-There is a multitude of franchise opportunities in the East of England.
+There are a multitude of franchise opportunities in the East of England.
 All of which have different initial investment requirements.
-A franchisor is able to set the price of the initial fee, in addition to the size of the on-going royalty, operational, and marketing fees.
-These financial figures will all be available to you within prospectuses, or online.
+A franchisor is able to set the price of the initial fee, in addition to the size of the ongoing royalty, operational and marketing fees.
+These financial figures will all be available to you within prospectuses or online.
 Of course, these expenses exclude the cost of your business startup.
 As a consequence of this, you’ll also need working capital.
 But rest assured that your franchisor will be able to provide you with an accurate recommendation.

-Daunted by the cost of an East England franchise?
+Feel daunted by the cost of an East of England franchise?
 Keep in mind that you won’t have to supply all the necessary capital immediately.
-It’ll be perfectly acceptable for you to ask for a bank loan.
+It will be perfectly acceptable for you to ask for a bank loan.
 All you’ve got to do is write a business plan that describes the franchise opportunity.